 On High Street stands this picturesque early 17th-century inn, an excellent example of a half-timbered building.
 Look for the carved date 1616 over the doorway.
 The building we see today replaced an earlier one owned by Sir Christopher Hatton, one of Elizabeth I's courtiers.
 Like Manor House, it was owned by the Bradshaw family before becoming an inn in 1792.
-The bar boasts 17th century panelling and beautifully carved oak timbers.

 A modern facade on High Street hides the oldest building in Presteigne, built as a traditional hall house in the 16th century.
 Like many hall houses, it was built end-on to the street.
 Further along High Street is No. 47 where you can spot a finely carved figure of a Green Man, a pagan symbol of fertility.

 At the junction of High Street and Broad Street is The Radnor Buildings, notable for its Arts and Crafts style timber facade with decorative plasterwork.
 Further along High Street is Harford House, the birthplace of Sir Harford-Jones-Brydges, a wealthy East India Company official and former British ambassador to Persia.
 Opposite the Radnor Buildings is The Assembly Rooms, built in 1869 in ebullient Italianate Gothic style.
 The arcaded ground floor originally housed a market but is now home to the public library.
 The first floor chambers still host regular public gatherings such as concerts and exhibitions.